 3. Financial duress: Students whose financial situation would normally require them to leave Colorado State University-Pueblo if the housing exemption is not granted.
 If a petition on the grounds of financial duress is being submitted, it is required that the student applies for financial aid and qualifies for need-based aid.
 The student must also accept at least one type of need-based financial aid which may include student loans.
 The exemption will not be reviewed until the student has completed their financial aid application and financial aid has been awarded.
-Once it has been determined that financial duress is warranted, the Housing Appeals and Exemption Committee will determine exemption status.
-You must submit your financial award letter, documentation that supports your request and a statement explaining why you are unable to afford to live in the Residence Halls.
+Once it has been determined that financial duress is warranted the housing department will determine exemption status.
+You must submit documentation that supports your request and a statement explaining why you are unable to afford to live in the Residence Halls.

 *Be aware that signing a lease before being exempted does not qualify as financial duress.

 *If you are requesting based on the assumption that living off campus is more affordable, provide a detailed comparison of the costs that you are considering.

 4. Medical condition/accommodation: Students who have a medical condition, housing modification, or disability requiring accommodations that cannot be provided through on-campus living arrangements , must contact the Disability Resource and Support Center.
 Residence Life and Housing will then receive a letter from DRSC office supporting an accomodation that recommends a living arrangement other than lliving on campus.